 Car insurance for pickup truck by make and model

-When purchasing a pickup truck, many drivers may not realize the impact the make and model has on car insurance rates.
+When purchasing a pickup truck, many drivers may not realize the impact the make and model have on car insurance rates.
 Generally speaking, pickup trucks that largely depend on domestic manufacturing and parts tend to cost less to insure compared to other models.
-While the impact to the cost of minimum coverage is not as noticeable, the cost difference between models for full coverage is more apparent.
+Trucks with strong safety ratings and low theft rates also typically cost less to insure.

 Best car insurance for pickup trucks

 - Amica: Amica consistently earns top ratings for customer satisfaction with J.D.
-Power and earns a A+ (Superior) rating for financial strength with A.M.
+Power and earns an A+ (Superior) rating for financial strength with A.M.
 Best.
 The company sells a variety of policy add-ons, like accident forgiveness, full glass coverage and gap insurance for more protection.
 Amica is not always the least expensive option, but there are also a number of unique discounts, including several aimed at younger drivers.
+You can get a quote online through Amica’s website or contact the insurer over the phone to see what your personalized policy or policies will cost.

-- USAA: USAA is a great option, but it is limited to those who meet the eligibility requirements.
-For current or former members of the military and their eligible immediate family members, USAA offers reliable coverage and a long list of discounts for further savings.
+- USAA: USAA offers low rates and excellent customer satisfaction ratings, but it is limited to those who meet the eligibility requirements.
+For current or former members of the military and their eligible immediate family members, USAA offers a standard assortment of coverage options and a long list of discounts for further savings.
 You might earn a discount for garaging your vehicle on base, being a good student or taking a defensive driving course.

 Cheapest car insurance companies for pickup trucks